 Evaluating an investment

-• Minimum investment amount
+- Minimum investment amount

-Return on investment will usually be in the form of income (a payment you receive from your investment) or (where the value of your investment increases over time).
+Return on investment will usually be in the form of income (a payment you receive from your investment) or capital growth (where the value of your investment increases over time).
 Some investments, such as shares, may provide both.

 Investment income may include amounts such as interest on bank accounts, dividends from shares, rent from a property and distributions from a trust.
 As well as the amount of income you are likely to receive, you should consider the likely frequency and regularity of the income payments and the potential for any increases or bonuses.
 Does the investment pay distributions, weekly, fortnightly, monthly or yearly?